Hitchcock Center for the Environment: Energy efficiency and independence

-The orientation and shape of the building was optimized to take advantage of the sun's power and charge the building's 60 kW solar photovoltaic array.
+The orientation and shape of the building was optimized to take advantage of the Sun's power and charge the building's 60 kW solar photovoltaic array.
 The sun also provides consistent daylighting and heating for the space, reducing the energy requirements of the building.
 A Building Management System alerts staff when the outside weather is desirable, and that the windows should be opened to provide indoor comfort.
 The exterior walls of the building were designed to combat thermal bridging and provide a consistent insulating R value of 39 for the extremely airtight building envelope.
 Heating, ventilation, and air conditioning (HVAC) systems include highly efficient air source heat pumps and energy recovery ventilation.
 The Hitchcock Center was Net-Energy Positive during its observation cycle, meaning it was able to provide the surrounding areas with energy on top of powering itself.

 Water Independence

 All rainwater is captured by the roof and filtered to provide potable water for the occupants of the building.
-The first 1/16” of rainwater is separated due to higher impurities, while the remainder is treated using sand filtration and Ultraviolet Light.
+The first 1/16” of rainwater is separated due to higher impurities (see first flush diverter), while the remainder is treated using sand filtration and Ultraviolet Light.
 Now-potable water is then stored in the 6000 USgal underground reservoir below the building.
 All grey water produced by the building is treated through a constructed wetland and returned to the local watershed.
 The system is highlighted in the heart of the building as a tool to educate about Rainwater harvesting.
 The Massachusetts's Department of Environmental Protection typically would not allow the use of non-chlorinated drinking water in a public building, however, the use of chlorine would violate the Living Building Challenge's “Red List” of materials.
 The state required that the Hitchcock Center install a more robust UV treatment system to avoid the required chlorination of the drinking water.
 Water use requirements are greatly lowered by the composting toilets, as traditional toilets would have been the largest water requirement in the educational facility.